a2stuff/a2d/notes/SmartPort.md

 Given a ProDOS-8 Slot/Drive assignment (i.e. a unit number in `DEVLST`), identify the SmartPort dispatch vector address and unit to request information and issue commands for functionality that ProDOS-8 does not expose.

 > Why?
 Apple II DeskTop is a ProDOS-8 application aimed at ProDOS-8 users.
-It relies on the ProDOS-8 API for nearly all operations[^1], and assumes the user things of volumes in terms of both paths (e.g. `/MY.DISK`) and Slot/Drive assignments (`CAT,S6,D1`).
+It relies on the ProDOS-8 API for nearly all operations[^1], and assumes the user thinks of volumes in terms of both paths (e.g. `/MY.DISK`) and Slot/Drive assignments (`CAT,S6,D1`).

-Currently this is done by inspecting internal ProDOS tables.
-That is done by looking at the ProDOS driver addresses and using a mapping table from driver address to the internal dispatch vector lo, dispatch vector hi, and unit tables.
+Currently this is done by inspecting internal ProDOS-8 tables which are used to map ProDOS-8 unit numbers (slot/drive pairs) to dispatch vector lo, dispatch vector hi, and SmartPort unit number.
 This is incredibly fragile, and supporting this risks hindering ProDOS-8 development.

 ## SmartPort Uses in Apple II DeskTop